Richard Potter (British politician): First Little Circle

-The Potter family were wealthy Unitarians who were members of Cross Street Chapel and the Portico Library and were concerned with the welfare of the poor.
-Thomas and Richard Potter became concerned with unfair representation of the people in parliament in rapidly expanding industrialised towns such as Birmingham, Leeds, Manchester and Salford in the Victorian era and decided to form a group to promote change.
+The Potter family were wealthy Unitarians who were members of Cross Street Chapel and the Portico Library, and were concerned with the welfare of the poor.
+Thomas and Richard Potter became concerned with unfair representation of the people in parliament in rapidly expanding industrialised towns in the Victorian era, such as Birmingham, Leeds, Manchester and Salford, and decided to form a group to promote change.

-In 1815 the first Little Circle was formed, around a core of members from the Cross Street Chapel who were influenced by the ideas of Jeremy Bentham and Joseph Priestley.
+In 1815, the first Little Circle was formed, around a core of members from the Cross Street Chapel who were influenced by the ideas of Jeremy Bentham and Joseph Priestley.
 The founding members included John Edward Taylor (cotton merchant), Joseph Brotherton (a non-conformist minister and pioneering vegetarian), Thomas Preston, and Thomas and Richard Potter.
 Meetings were held in a room at the back of the Potters' Cannon Street counting-house, generally known as the "plotting-parlour", and its core membership was Unitarian.
 Group member Archibald Prentice (later editor of the Manchester Times) called them the "Little Circle"; other members were John Shuttleworth (industrialist and municipal reformer); Absalom Watkin (parliamentary reformer and anti corn law campaigner); and William Cowdroy Jnr (editor of the Manchester Gazette).

-After group members witnessed the Peterloo Massacre in 1819, and the closure of the liberal Manchester Observer by successive police prosecutions, it decided the time was right to advance its liberalist agenda.
+After group members witnessed the Peterloo Massacre in 1819, and the closure of the liberal Manchester Observer by successive police prosecutions, they decided the time was right to advance their liberalist agenda.
 In 1820, Brotherton, Shuttleworth and Thomas Potter founded the Manchester Chamber of Commerce.
-In the following year, the group supported John Edward Taylor in founding the liberal newspaper the Manchester Guardian to which they all contributed.
+In the following year, the group supported John Edward Taylor in founding the liberal newspaper the Manchester Guardian, to which they all contributed.
 Published by law only once a week, Taylor continued to edit the newspaper until his death.